-- SHA Villa (Singapore): This boutique hotel is packed with Southeast Asian charm.
-It has an attentive staff and an ideal location, close to Orchard Road.
-See p.
-481. - Swiss-Inn (Kuala Lumpur, Malaysia): Location, location, location!
-Right in the center of Kuala Lumpur's bustling Chinatown, the Swiss-Inn is the perennial favorite for travelers here.
+- Swiss-Inn (Kuala Lumpur, Malaysia): Right in the center of Kuala Lumpur's bustling Chinatown, the Swiss-Inn is the perennial favorite for travelers here.
 A comfortable choice, plus it's so close to everything.
 See p.
-560. - Heeren House (Malacca, Malaysia): Bargain or no bargain, this boutique hotel in the heart of the old city is the place to stay in Malacca if you want to really get a feel for the local atmosphere.
+547. - Heeren House (Melaka, Malaysia): Bargain or no bargain, this boutique hotel in the heart of the old city is the place to stay in Melaka if you want to really get a feel for the local atmosphere.
 See p.
-570. - Telang Usan Hotel (Kuching, Malaysia): An informal place, Telang Usan is homey and quaint, and within walking distance of many major attractions in Kuching.
+556. - Telang Usan Hotel (Kuching, Malaysia): An informal place, Telang Usan is homey and quaint, and within walking distance of many major attractions in Kuching.
 See p.
+580.

-592. - The Losmen (Homestays) of Bali.
-These small-time accommodations will give you a large, comfortable (though no-frills) room or bungalow with a big, often fancy breakfast for about US\$5 a night for two.
-See chapter 10. - Ritz-Carlton Bali (Jimbaran, Bali): Okay, it's certainly not cheap, but the resort-with spectacular amenities and massive grounds made for strolling-offers great value for money.
+- The Losmen (Homestays) of Bali: These small-time accommodations will give you a large, comfortable (though no-frills) room or bungalow with a big, often fancy breakfast for about \$5 a night for two.
+See chapter 10. - Alila Manggis and Alila Ubud (Bali).
+These twin resorts have nearly all the amenities of luxury properties but at rates ranging from \$100 to \$150 (£67- £100) per night.
+You'll have to put up with slightly cramped rooms, but in return you'll get beautiful common areas, stellar service, excellent food, and expert spa treatments.
+And just in case you don't want to sit by the beautiful infinity pool at the Ubud property, the Alila offers a daily activity schedule with cooking classes, treks, and cultural lessons.
 See p.
-625.
+622.